Frtzqe/endeavour/README.md

 For now, I refer you to the "OpenD" language, which was forked on January 1st, 2024 from the D language.

 This language (endeavour) lives, for now, only in a private fork of OpenD.
-In fact, it is the same language (for now), but the first small syntax changes are in development.
+But, in fact, it is exactly the same language with a changed name.

 Consider this repository as a future place holder for the OpenD language.

+# meander
+Already some syntactical changes to OpenD / endeavour are being developed, and resulted in yet another new language, "meander".

+For now, meander lives in a private repository.